ThatStella7922/ThatStella7922/README.md

 I like to mess with software, hardware and sometimes audio equipment.

-Big Apple fan but not a blind "sheep" as I like many other devices and platforms, one good example being my favorite experimentation phone which is an LG V30+ US998 running a somewhat old build of DerpFest 10.
+Big Apple fan but not a blind "sheep" as I like many other devices and platforms, one good example being my experimentation phone which is a OnePlus 6T (global variant) that dualboots Pixel Experience (Android 11) and Windows 10 ARM.

 I also have some knowledge of Unix-like systems and will know how to get around on pretty much any OS (but just don't make me use i3)

-Yae Sakura is best waifu imo
+Yae Sakura is best waifu

 ## Favorite things
-OS: macOS\
+OS: both macOS and Windows 11\
 Mobile OS: idk android and iOS are both bad in different ways\
-Phone: Will have to be my daily driver iPhone X or the ROG Phone 5\
+Phone: Will have to be whatever high end iphone comes out this year or the ROG Phone 5\
 Tablet: iPad Pro 11" 2020\
 Headphones: AirPods Pro\
 Smartwatch: idk i kinda want a Series 6/4

 ## Hobbies
 - Playing Arcaea, osu!, or some similar game
+- PC gaming
 - Messing with hardware
 - Chatting on Discord
 - Creating bad content on YouTube